system76/tech-docs/src/models/oryp11/repairs.md

 ### Steps to replace the battery:

 1. Follow the steps above to [remove the bottom cover](#removing-the-bottom-cover).
-2. Remove the two silver battery screws along the bottom of the battery.
+2. Remove the five silver battery screws along the perimeter of the battery.

 ![Battery screws](./img/battery.webp)